The Other Half Live by Chris Green

 ‘Wasn’t Carlo Rossi, the fellow you bought your house from, Corsican, Lauren?’ says Peter.

 ‘I’m not sure.
 Warren and I didn’t actually meet Mr Rossi,’ says Lauren.
-‘Briggs and Mortimer handled all of the negotiations.’
+‘Briggs and Mortimer handled all the negotiations.’

 ‘Good old established firm, Briggs and Mortimer,’ says Emily.
 ‘Not like these fly by nights you hear about today.’